polkadot-developers/polkadot-docs/polkadot-protocol/basics/blocks-transactions-fees/transactions.md

 After a block is published, other nodes on the network can import it into their chain state.
 The block import queue is part of the outer node in every Polkadot SDK-based node and ensures incoming blocks are valid before adding them to the node's state.

 In most cases, you don't need to know details about how transactions are gossiped or how other nodes on the network import blocks.
-The following traits are relevant, however if you plan to write any custom consensus logic or want a deeper dive into the block import queue:
+The following traits are relevant, however, if you plan to write any custom consensus logic or want a deeper dive into the block import queue:

 - [**`ImportQueue`**](https://paritytech.github.io/polkadot-sdk/master/sc_consensus/import_queue/trait.ImportQueue.html){target=\_blank} - the trait that defines the block import queue
 - [**`Link`**](https://paritytech.github.io/polkadot-sdk/master/sc_consensus/import_queue/trait.Link.html){target=\_blank} - the trait that defines the link between the block import queue and the network